-Through their club work and political involvement, African American women helped to advance the chances for eradication of social and political forces oppressive to the Illinois xviii Introduction men in defining the direction of black life during one of the bleakest eras.
+Through their club work and political involvement, African American women helped to advance the chances for eradication of social and political forces oppressive to the Illinois African American community.
+They shared equally with their men in defining the direction of black life during one of the bleakest eras.
 They instituted welfare programs and sought social justice to redress the inequities within American society.
 At the height of the migration, these race-conscious women embraced politics to further their cause.
 The marriage of the public domain of politics with the personal space of domesticity came to symbolize both a civic duty and an obligation to the race.
 Ultimately, they promoted an African American-based movement built around a racially conscious ideology, successfully blending their private world of club work with the public world of political activism.